CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 Laptops are also often used to access data from the internal network of an institution while on the move.
 Usually public communication networks are used.
 Since neither the institution nor the mobile workers can greatly influence the confidentiality, integrity and availability of the public communications network, additional measures to protect the information are required.

-In general, data transfer between a laptop and the LAN of an institution must meet the following security requirements:* Ensuring the confidentiality of the transmitted data: The data transmission must be encrypted sufficiently securely.
+In general, data transfer between a laptop and the LAN of an institution must meet the following security requirements:
+* Ensuring the confidentiality of the transmitted data: The data transmission must be encrypted sufficiently securely.
 In addition to a suitable encryption method, this also includes adapted key management with periodic key changes.
 Ensuring the integrity of the transferred data: With the transmission protocols used, it must be possible to detect changes in the transmitted data and possibly even correct them.
 Such changes can be caused, for example, by transmission errors (technical problems) or deliberate manipulation by an attacker.
 In addition, the use of digital signatures can be useful to ensure data integrity.
-Ensuring the authenticity of the data: When transferring the data must be trustworthy to determine whether the communication between the right participants takes place, so z.
+Ensuring the authenticity of the data: When transferring the data, it must be possible to reliably determine whether the communication is taking place between the right participants.
 B. a man-in-the-middle attack can be excluded.
 For this purpose, the communication partners have to authenticate each other, for example via digital certificates.
 Ensuring the traceability of the data transmission: In order to make a communication comprehensible, logging functions can be used, which can subsequently determine which data was transmitted when and to whom.
 * Ensuring the integrity of the transmitted data: With the transmission protocols used, it must be possible to detect changes in the transmitted data and possibly even fix them.
 Such changes can be caused, for example, by transmission errors (technical problems) or deliberate manipulation by an attacker.
 In addition, the use of digital signatures can be useful to ensure data integrity.
-Ensuring the authenticity of the data: When transferring the data must be trustworthy to determine whether the communication between the right participants takes place, so z.
+Ensuring the authenticity of the data: When transferring the data, it must be possible to reliably determine whether the communication is taking place between the right participants.
 B. a man-in-the-middle attack can be excluded.
 For this purpose, the communication partners have to authenticate each other, for example via digital certificates.
 Ensuring the traceability of the data transmission: In order to make a communication comprehensible, logging functions can be used, which can subsequently determine which data was transmitted when and to whom.
 * Ensuring the authenticity of the data: When transferring the data, it must be possible to reliably determine whether the communication is taking place between the right participants.
 B. a man-in-the-middle attack can be excluded.
 For this purpose, the communication partners have to authenticate each other, for example via digital certificates.
 Ensuring the traceability of the data transmission: In order to make a communication comprehensible, logging functions can be used, which can subsequently determine which data was transmitted when and to whom.
-* Ensuring the traceability of the data transfer: To make a communication comprehensible, logging functions can be used, which can determine afterwards, which data was transferred when and to whom.
+* Ensuring the traceability of data transmission: To make communication comprehensible, logging functions can be used, which can subsequently determine which data was transmitted when and to whom.
-The strength of the mechanisms required depends on the protection requirements of the transmitted data.
-How adequate cryptographic procedures and systems can be selected and used is described in module CON.1 * Crypto Concept *.
+The strength of the necessary mechanisms depends on the protection requirements of the transmitted data.
+How adequate cryptographic methods and systems can be selected and used is described in module CON.1 * Crypto Concept *.

+** ** VPN
-** ** VPNExternal access to the internal network from a laptop should only be done via a Virtual Private Network (VPN) (see NET.3.3 Virtual Private Networks (VPN)).
+External access to the internal network from a laptop should only be done via a Virtual Private Network (VPN) (see NET.3.3 Virtual Private Networks (VPN)).
 Corresponding products are available from various manufacturers and for virtually all common platforms.
 Data or systems with high protection requirements may not be accessed without appropriate safeguards.
 If the institution operates a filter for malicious software in its network, then the network connection of the laptop should be routed through this filter in order to better protect the end device against malicious software.

 If the institution allows to retrieve business e-mails via the Internet using a web-mail solution, it must be ensured that the e-mails are only transmitted in encrypted form from the server to the laptop.
 B. by TLS.
 However, not only the transport channel, but also the end system itself must be specially secured.
-A laptop can be compromised if, in addition to the use of VPN at the same time also standard protocols such.
+A laptop can be compromised if, in addition to the VPN usage at the same time also standard protocols such.
 B. HTTP or SMTP can be used on the Internet.
 Therefore, laptops should be secured in such a way that no other connections are possible with existing VPN connection into the internal network (split tunneling).
 It must be ensured that all outgoing data packets of the client go into the tunnel and only data packets from the tunnel are accepted.

-In this context, it should also be ensured that, in addition to the VPN-secured laptop access, other network accesses to the internal network are not possible at the same time.
+In this context, it should also be ensured that, in addition to VPN-secured laptop access, other network accesses to the internal network are not possible at the same time.
 In particular, no WLAN or Bluetooth may be active on the laptop during the VPN accesses.

 ** Authentication of VPN usage **